Degrees: PhD, MA, MSc (University of Toronto); BA (Concordia); BSc (Trent)

 - Visiting Scholar (2014), Junior Fellow (2009-2013), Massey College

-Research interests: Modern & contemporary fiction; literature & science; narrative theory; unnatural narratology; genre; experimental nonfiction; adaptation theory; genetics & Darwinism; science outreach.
+Research interests: Modern & contemporary fiction; literature & science; narrative theory; genre; unnatural narratology; experimental nonfiction; adaptation theory; genetics & Darwinism; science communication and outreach.

 Teaching interests: Modern & contemporary literature; modernism; narrative; poetry and poetics; British literature, 1700-present; Irish literature; creative writing; science & literature.

 Before studying literature, I did graduate research in the Colorado Rocky Mountains on the relationship between plants and bumble bees that rob their nectar without providing any pollination service.
 I’m convinced that working with such a highly variable, context-dependent ecological system has informed how I read fiction, particularly modernist fiction.

 Students often ask me about my favourite authors.
 It’s a long list, but in addition to names above, it includes Nicholson Baker, Flann O’Brien, Raymond Queneau, Jean Rhys, Muriel Spark, and W. H. Yeats.
-My top 10 reads of the past year are (in alphabetical order) Paul Beatty’s The Sellout, Claire-Louise Bennett’s Pond, Rachel Cusk’s Outline and Transit, Rana Dasgupta’s Solo, B. S. Johnson’s Christie Malry’s Own Double-Entry, Eimear McBride’s A Girl Is a Half-Formed Thing, Edna O’Brien’s Mother Ireland, Ann Quin’s Berg, and David Szalay’s All that Man Is.
+My top 10 reads of the past year are (in alphabetical order) Paul Beatty’s The Sellout, Claire-Louise Bennett’s Pond, Rachel Cusk’s trilogy (Outline, Transit and Kudos), Rana Dasgupta’s Solo, Nick Drnaso’s Beverly, B. S. Johnson’s Christie Malry’s Own Double-Entry, Eimear McBride’s A Girl Is a Half-Formed Thing, Edna O’Brien’s Mother Ireland, Ann Quin’s Berg, and David Szalay’s All that Man Is.